Corelle Brands: History

 The company began as an unincorporated consumer products division of Corning, Inc. in 1915 with the invention of heat-resistant glass bakeware sold under the Pyrex brand.
 It was incorporated as the Corning Consumer Products Company (CCPC) in the early 1990s as part of a larger reorganization and Corning contributed or licensed to the company substantially all of its assets used in the existing consumer division.

 In November 1994, Corning and the CCPC sold its European, Russian, Middle Eastern and African consumer products businesses to Newell.
 A major competitor at the time, they would serve as the exclusive distributor for a number of the company’s products in those regions.
 Corning spun-off CCPC in 1998 and sold the division to Borden.
 It acquired General Housewares and Ekco in 1999.

 As part of the sale to Borden, the company was required to shed the Corning name within three years.
 The World Kitchen name was adopted in 2000.
 In 2002 the company filed for bankruptcy under Chapter 11 and underwent financial reorganization.

 As of 2004, it was privately held.
 Kenneth Wilkes was named president and CEO in August 2017, following a change in control in April to private equity firm Cornell Capital. that was preceded by a long period of organizational changes and operational restructuring.

 On February 5, 2018, the company announced it had changed its name to "Corelle Brands" in order to take advantage of one of its most recognizable trademarks.

-In August 2018, Corelle Brands announced it would be investing $50 million over the next four years to update its Corning plant and expand its workforce.
+In August, Corelle Brands announced it would be investing $50 million over the next four years to update its Corning plant and expand its workforce.

-On March 4, 2019, the company announced it had entered into a merger agreement with Instant Brands, maker of the Instant Pot kitchen appliance, and Corelle’s chief executive would become the chief executive of the merged company while Instant Brands founder Robert Wang would become the merged company’s "chief innovative officer".
+On March 4, 2019, the company announced it had entered into a merger agreement with Instant Brands (IB), maker of the Instant Pot kitchen appliance, and Corelle’s chief executive would become the chief executive of the merged company while Instant Brands founder Robert Wang would become the merged company’s "chief innovative officer".
 Financial details of the deal have not been disclosed.

 On June 2, 2020, the company announced Ben Gadbois as the replacement for Kenneth Wilkes, who retired but will continue to serve on the board of directors.

-On January 28, 2021, CEO Ben Gadbois announce Corelle Brands would change its global parent company name to Instant Brands.
+On January 28, 2021, CEO Ben Gadbois announced Corelle Brands would change its global parent company name to Instant Brands.

+In 2023, after filing for Chapter 11 bankruptcy on June 12, IB sold its appliance business ("Instant" branded products) to Centre Lane Partners.
+On December 22, the sales agreement to Centre Lane for Consumers houseware including Pyrex and the Charleroi Pyrex Manufacturing plant was terminated due to: not being able to obtain requisite regulatory approvals.

+On February 27, 2024, it emerged from bankruptcy under its previous moniker Corelle Brands.
+On September 4, six months after taking over the Pyrex Charleroi plant, Centre Lane Partners' Anchor Hocking announced it would close the Pyrex Manufacturing Plant in Charleroi, PA.